silvncr/qrs/README.md

 - To change your settings, do one of the following:
   - Open `qrs.json` in a text editor and change any values.
 Make sure to save the file once you're done.
   - Pass the setting as a command argument like this: `--setting value`
-    - This will automatically update the settings file, if applicable.
+    - If applicable, this will automatically update the settings file.

 ```sh
 $ qrs --lower --max 8 --debug